 - NIH Office of Research Services (ORS) will conduct the necessary checks and/or background investigation in accordance with Federal regulations and/or policy to include review of candidate’s criminal history, federal forms, and any pertinent information prior to granting badge authorization or retainment in Federal service.

-If any questions or concerns emerge about undue foreign influence relating to an applicant, please contact the NIH Compliance, Oversight, and Assessment Group1 (NCOAG) at NCOAG@mail.nih.gov for further guidance.
-NCOAG may review the credentials of foreign nationals independently, as part of ongoing measures to limit undue foreign influence at NIH.
+If any questions or concerns emerge about undue foreign interference relating to an applicant, please contact the NIH Compliance, Oversight, and Assessment Group1 (NCOAG) at NCOAG@mail.nih.gov for further guidance.
+NCOAG may review the credentials of foreign nationals independently, as part of ongoing measures to limit undue foreign interference at NIH.
 In general, foreign scientists offering their services as Special Volunteers (working for us), Guest Researchers (working on their own projects), or on-site Collaborators, with other sources of compensation should receive the most scrutiny and the source(s) of support should be determined and be part of the documented analysis about the suitability of the appointment.
 Any additional outside compensation received or employment relationships maintained by foreign nationals during their duration in the Visiting Program (i.e., FTE or non-FTE) must be reported in writing to DIS prior to foreign scientists’ appointment, or when a new appointment is offered while the foreign national is affiliated with NIH.
 However, even permanent residents, who would be appointed as IRTAs or CRTAs, may have activities in their home countries, such as business activities or foreign research support that create financial conflicts of interest, and NIH scientific staff should be alert to this possibility.
 Note that permanent residents are not processed or cleared for employment by DIS, so ICs will need to rely on alert NIH scientific staff for a thorough assessment.

 Formal fellowship programs, such as the Japanese JSPS, Korean KIST and KHIDI, or the African Post-doctoral training initiative (APTI) are based on official agreements between the NIH Director, the Fogarty International Center, and official representatives of the funding country.
 That said, due diligence (looking at the appropriate documentation and assessing its validity) is still needed by NIH staff to assure that the candidates coming to their laboratories or clinics as part of these centrally vetted programs are qualified for the work they will be doing here.